21 and 22 September, Novotel Rotorua Lakeside

 From the United States, we have Caroline Adams Miller, recognised as a world leading expert in the areas of goal setting/accomplishment, grit, happiness and success.
 She has spent more than 30 years helping individuals, leaders and companies to achieve their goals.

 We are also privileged to welcome the Minister of Justice Hon.
-Andrew Little, Attorney-General Hon.
-David Parker and The Hon.
-Justice Helen Winkelmann as keynote speakers.
+Andrew Little, The Hon.
+Justice Helen Winkelmann and Virginia Hardy as keynote speakers.